 What are the assignments and how are grades calculated?

 This is a discussion-oriented course with minimal instructor lectures.
 For this to work, we all need to do the assigned reading on time and be prepared to participate in enthusiastic talking and questioning when we meet as a group.
 I find grading to be a deeply unpleasant task, and I wish we could all just enjoy our time together learning new things.
 But UW doesn't work that way, so here is how I will figure out what grade to give you at the end of the quarter:

-- 10% class participation during class meetings, in office hours or other communication
+- 10% class participation during class meetings

 - 20% discussion board reading responses

 - 20% public article paper (including peer review of other's papers)

 - 25% grant proposal paper (including peer review of other's papers)